-AppArmor ntpd profile By default Ubuntu will have an AppArmor profile enabled which restricts ntpd's access to the serial port.
-As a result ntpd will not be able to access the GPS NMEA messages via the serial port.
-The symptoms of this are that the GPS clock (refid: .GPS.) will not be visible in the output of the ntpq -p program command.
-There should also be a message in the system logs (/var/log/syslog and/or /var/log/messages) with fields such as: apparmor="DENIED", profile="/usr/sbin/ntpd" and name="/dev/ttyS0".
+AppArmor chronyd profile By default Ubuntu will have an AppArmor profile enabled which restricts chronyd's access to the serial port.
+As a result chronyd will not be able to access the GPS NMEA messages via the serial port.
+The symptoms of this are that the GPS clock (refid: .GPS.) will not be visible in the output.
+There should also be a message in the system logs (/var/log/syslog and/or /var/log/messages) with fields such as: apparmor="DENIED", profile="/usr/sbin/chronyd" and name="/dev/ttyS0".